philipsens/monaco-xsd-code-completion/README.md

 This is a basic and low resource way to provide client-side code completion and other features for the Monaco-editor.
 The code completion is based on the XSD that is provided to the XsdManager.
 It is possible to use multiple XSD's, and namespaces.

+## Code completion
 The completions are gathered from the XSD at the moment they are needed.
 This is useful for very large XSD's that would have a long loading time when initially parsed.
 The completions may take a second but are instant after being cached.

+The code completion has support for multiple XSD's as long as they are referenced in the file.

+Completion works for elements and attributes and starts after the user presses: '<', ' ' or '/'.
+The required attribute will allways be preselected.
+When the completion is getting invoked using Ctrl+Space, the code will be inserted as snippet.

+Documentation is provided for the attributes.

+## XML Syntax and errors
+The file will be parsed by the xmldom parser, every error will be shown in the editor.
+Hovering over the lines will reveal the details.

+## Template
+The user can generate a template based on the XSD referenced in the root tag.

 ## Usage